There’s much to be uncertain about these days, and that has trickled down to the way we handle and invest our money.

 Even with all of its benefits, a savings account is not for every scenario.

-“A savings account should not be used to house anything more than an emergency savings,” says Jacob Dayan, CEO and co-founder of Community Tax.
-“If you’re looking to save for any future financial goal, there are a lot of better options to maximize your money.
+“If you’re looking to save for any future financial goal, there are a lot of better options to maximize your money,” says Jacob Dayan, CEO and co-founder of Community Tax.
 Bonds, CDs, Treasury bills and notes best suit the risk-averse.
 For those who can take on more risk, there are great options such as index funds and blue-chip stocks.
 These options are much better suited than a savings account where you can put your money to work and earn higher returns.”

 A savings account may not be ideal for every situation, such as saving for retirement.
 Savings accounts, however, can be a fantastic tool in your financial arsenal when you need short-term savings close-by and secure.

 “Savings accounts are like parachutes,” says Roy Ferman, Founder and CEO of Seek Capital.
-“Your finances might end up in a free-fall whether it is from debt, loss of income, or a life-threatening virus that stopped the world,” he says.
+“Your finances might end up in a free-fall whether it is from debt, loss of income, or a life-threatening virus that stopped the world.
 A savings account will serve the purpose of catching your fall.”